 How To find Hidden Gems and Secret Hiking Trails

-Best Hikes in Upstate New York (coming soon)
+20 Bucket List Hikes in Upstate New York for Every Skill Level

-WHEN IS THE BEST TIME TO SEE FALL FOLIAGE?
+WHEN IS THE BEST MONTH TO SEE FALL COLORS IN NEW YORK?

-In general, leaves in northern New York State peak around the last week in September, while colors in the southern part of NY usually last well into October.
+In general, colors peak around the last week in September northern New York State, while colors in the southern part of NY usually last well into October.

 - Adirondacks: Late September